akeneo/portal-helpcenter/content/md/shared-catalogs/1-set-up-shared-catalogs.md

 3. The `Installation continent` is pre-filled with your linked PIM instance location.
 4. Input your `PIM API connection credentials`, test the connection to validate.
 5. Once the form is filled in and connection successfully tested, click on `Request an instance`.
+6. On the confirmation modal, click `Confirm the request`

 ![Shared Catalogs setup form](../img/shared_catalogs_setup.gif)